GitTFJ/carnivore_trends/README.md

-# Code and data to accompany a currently unpublished ms.
+# Code and data to accompany a 'Socioeconomic factors predict population changes of large carnivores better than climate change or habitat loss'

 This repository should be saved inside an R project.
 All file paths are relative.
 This code should be run entirely from the '0_runV0.2.R' file.